UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 You can customize how fields get set by defining a mutator.
 They use the convention of _set(FieldName) with (FieldName) being the CamelCased version of the field name.

 Mutators should always return the value that should be stored in the field.
 You can also use mutators to set other fields.
-When doing this, be careful to not introduce any loops, as CakePHP will not prevent infinitely looping mutator methods.
+When doing this, be careful to not introduce any loops, as CakeD will not prevent infinitely looping mutator methods.
 For example:

 namespace App\Model\Entity;